vineetk1/interact-keras-model/README.md

 conv1d_1 (Conv1D)            (None, 996, 128)          64128
 _________________________________________________________________
 .....
+>>
 ```
 ### Layers
-Use the "layers" command to display information about one or more layers in the model.
+The "layers" command displays information about one or more layers in the model.
 This information includes the input tensor and shape, output tensor and shape, configuration, and weights.
 The output will be sent to the standard-output, unless specified to be redirected to a file.
 Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>layers -l 2 10 -i -o -c -w